Park Naturalists Kacie and Kelsey share their top stops at Split Rock Lighthouse State Park.

-Take a pic in front of the Split Rock Lighthouse
+Take a photo in front of the Split Rock Lighthouse

 It’s one of the most visited lighthouses in the nation and a favorite backdrop for photos.
 The lighthouse was in service as an aid to navigation from 1910 to 1969, and the main dock and boathouse for the station were once located here.

-- The lighthouse site is maintained by the Minnesota Historical Society and includes the Fog Signal Building, three keeper’s houses and the Visitor Center.
+- The lighthouse site is maintained by the Minnesota Historical Society (MNHS) and includes the Fog Signal Building, three keeper’s houses and the Visitor Center.
 Tours of the sites are available daily through the summer season for a fee.
-Find more info here.
+Learn more about tours.

 Walk, run, bike or hike the Gitchi-Gami State Trail

 The Gitchi-Gami State Trail winds through the park.
 You’ll pass near Middle Falls waterfall and spot parts of the Upper and Lower Falls as well.
 There are many beautiful overlooks between the park and Twin Points Public Water Access, a short distance away.
 For a longer trip, start at the park and head 8.5 miles south to Gooseberry Falls State Park.
 Stop at Thompson Beach for stunning panoramic views of Lake Superior.

 Enjoy the view at Split Rock River Overlook